jlimadev/aws-certification-cloud-practitioner-notes/notes/security-and-compliance/README.md

 AWS Shield Standard:

-- It is a free service available for every AWS Customer and it provides a protection from common attacks such as SYN/UDP floods, reflection attacks and other layer 3 and 4 attacks.
+- It is a free service available for every AWS Customer and it provides a protection from common attacks such as SYN/UDP floods, reflection attacks and other layer 3 and 4 attacks (tcp/ip).
+It can be deployed on HTTP friendly services (ALB, API Gateway, CloudFront)

 AWS Shield Advanced:

 - It is a option DDoS mitigation ($3000 month/organization) and it protects against the most sophisticated attacks on EC2, ELB, CloudFront, Global Accelerator and Route53.
 It is a high level defense.
 - 24/7 access to AWS DDoS response team (DRP)
 - Protect against higher fees during spikes of DDoS

+## AWS Web Application Firewall

+WAF protects our web apps from common web exploit attacks (layer 7, http).

+- Define a Web Access Control List (Web ACL):
+  - Rules can include IP addresses, HTTP headers, HTTP body or strings
+  - protection from common attacks (SQL Injection and Cross-Site Scripting)
+  - Size constraints, geo-match (block a few countries)
+  - Rate-based rules (count occurrence of events) - this one is against DDoS attacks

 [UP](#security-and-compliance)